yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/entity_store.md

 {
-"title": "Entity Store",
+"title": "Key Property and Entity Store",
-"linkTitle": "Entity Store",
+"linkTitle": "Key Property and Entity Store", "weight":"70",
-"weight":"70",
 "date": "2019-11-27",
-"description": "Learn about the KPS and ES stores that are used to store policy properties all configuration data required to run API Gateway."
+"description": "Learn about the KPS and ES stores that are used to store policy properties and all configuration data required to run API Gateway."
 }

 ## Key Property Store